Bio ~

 Born in North Carolina, BeeDee got her first start in the noise making business singing in the Baptist choir.
 From the first time she heard her granddaddy play claw hammer banjo and imitate a train whistle on his harmonica, her soul was captured by the raw sounds of hillbilly music.
 Then something called rockabilly floated past this gals' ears, add in some old-school rhythm & blues and she was completely smitten.
 That raucous rhythm found a home deep in her veins, and soon she was a bonafide junkie, for music that is!
 BeeDee got her first guitar at the age of 13 and started in on it, finding chords to back up her own crooning.
 Later she picked up the string bass and has played both guitar and string bass in several bands, including rock & roll, bluegrass, old-time country western swing, and honky tonk.
 Currently, she also plays with GiRL HOWDY and SLIPPERY SNEAKERS.
-Now fronting her own combo, Li'l BeeDee & the Doo-Rites, she showcases her own songwriting, in addition to mined gems from the deep well of rhythm & blues.
-Currently BeeDee has an album out on compact disk, ROCKET GIRL, which was released on the El Toro Records label.
+Now fronting her own combo, Li'l BeeDee & the Doo-Rites, she showcases her own songwriting, in addition to mined gems from the deep well of rockabilly, rhythm & blues.
+Currently BeeDee has two albums out on compact disk, ROCKET GIRL, and LiL BEEDEE & THE DOO-RITES both released on the El Toro Records label.

-Boston’s own Frankie Blandino is in the lead guitar seat, no stranger to the genre himself, having proved his instrumental prowess in several well-known Boston-based bands such as Frankie & the Fathoms, The Crank-tones and Boston's premier western swing band, The Spurs.
+Boston’s own Frankie Blandino is in the lead guitar seat, no stranger to the genre himself, having proved his instrumental prowess in several well-known Boston-based bands such as his own instrumental surf band the Fathoms, his rockabilly trio The Crank-tones and Boston's premier western swing band, The Spurs.

 CONTACT INFO Email -- lilbeedee@rocketmail.com Phone -- 413.695.2141